Deadloch

 Deadloch is an Australian black comedy crime mystery television series that premiered on Amazon Prime Video on 2 June 2023.
 Created by Kate McCartney and Kate McLennan, the story is set in Deadloch, a fictional town in Tasmania, and stars Kate Box, Madeleine Sami, Alicia Gardiner, and Nina Oyama.
 Deadloch was produced by Amazon Studios.
-It was renewed for a second series in July 2024, which is scheduled to premiere on 20 March 2026.
+The second series premiered on Prime Video on 20 March 2026.

 Synopsis

-The beguilingly sleepy settlement of Deadloch, on Tasmania's coastline, is shaken when the body of a local man turns up dead on the beach.
+In season one, the beguilingly sleepy settlement of Deadloch, on Tasmania's coastline, is shaken when the body of a local man turns up dead on the beach.
 Two female detectives reluctantly take charge of the investigation together: the fastidious Senior Sergeant Dulcie Collins, and the brash and reckless Detective Eddie Redcliffe from Darwin, aided by overeager Constable Abby Matsuda and ditsy Officer Sven Alderman.
 The murder coincides with the town's annual "Winter Feastival" — a celebration of local arts, cuisine and culture.
 The investigation forces Dulcie and Eddie to cope with each other's drastically opposite investigation styles, as they discover secrets being hidden in a town struggling to disguise the deep rift that's slowly splitting it and the lives of its residents.

+In season two, returning home to Darwin to investigate Bushy's death Eddie and Dulcie are thrown into a murder case of a local icon.